 - 1 cup Butter – This is equivalent to 2 sticks of butter!
 The butter needs to be softened to room temperature for this recipe.

-- 1 ¼ cup Dark Brown Sugar – Brown sugar gives a deep, molasses like flavor to the cake.
+- 1 ¼ cup Dark Brown Sugar – Brown sugar gives a deep, molasses-like flavor to the cake.
 I highly recommend dark brown sugar over light brown sugar for its richness.

-- 1 medium Lime – Lime gives the cake such an amazing, unique flavor!
+- 1 medium Lime – Lime gives the cake an amazing, unique flavor!
 You’ll zest the lime and use 1 tablespoon of juice (Depending on how juicy your lime is, you might use ½ a lime or the whole lime).

 - 1 teaspoon Vanilla Extract – Vanilla extract balances out the flavors of the cake!
 Use 100% pure vanilla extract here if you can.